Surprising Yoga Retreats and

 Denmark Magic Stone Circle

-Just on the outskirts of Denmark where houses meet the woods there is a stone circle with massive boulders that seems to weave a magic with the trees that grow in and around them.
+Just on the outskirts of Denmark where houses meet the woods there is a stone circle with massive boulders that seems to weave magically with the trees that grow in and around them.
 Here trees turn into wood turn into stone and vice versa…

 I have been asked not to share the exact location but if you are in Denmark ask the locals or the librarian, they will tell you.